DanielDmlee/Pelion_CM_QucikStart/README.md

 ![SelectBoard](./Pictures/SelectBoard.png)

  b.
-You should already have the following APN details to allow it to connect into the network.
+You should already have the following APN details to allow it to connect to the network.
 Open `mbed_app.json` and put APN, Username, and Password as below

 ```
             "nsapi.default-cellular-apn": "\"stream.co.uk\"",